This page displays last 20 Severe Weather Alerts issued by the National Weather Service

 agency.
 They will send your report to the National Weather Service

-office in Springfield.
+office in Tallahassee.

 &&